AvocadoG/COMP2042_CW_sfyxg1/README.md

 Starts at having 5 life.
 If player's avatar runs out of life at a certain level, player will lose and the game will end right away.
 At each new level, the life will be restored.

 6. New game features include :

-	-destinations with coins - if player successfully collects all the coins continuously, the player can get +50 bonus points and proceed to the next level straightaway.
+**destinations with coins** - if player successfully collects all the coins continuously, the player can get +50 bonus points and proceed to the next level straightaway.
-	-logs with bombs on the river - if player jumps onto the logs with bombs, player will die, lose a life.
+**logs with bombs on the river** - if player jumps onto the logs with bombs, player will die, lose a life.
-	-monster moving back and forth - if player bumps into the monster, the monster will kill the player.
+**monster moving back and forth** - if player bumps into the monster, the monster will kill the player.

 7. Added **pause** game and **quit** game feature where player can pause/quit amidst the game.
 8. Added new font files, music files and images to the game.